-Here I’ll be reviewing the Cobra KING F6 iron set, a game-improvement iron set intended to deliver forgiveness, feel and control through a progressive design construction and in a classic head profile.
+Here I’ll be reviewing the Cobra KING F6 irons, intended to deliver forgiveness, feel and control through a progressive design construction and in a classic head profile.

 How does the King F6 really perform when push comes to shove?
 Is it a viable option for higher handicaps?
 Is it lacking in any areas?

 What are the reviews like?

 The KING F6 iron has been received extremely well with an average customer rating of 4.9/5 on Global Golf, 5/5 on RBG, very positive reviews on the official Cobra website, and positive verdicts from most of the professional critics.

 - superb mis-hit forgiveness (both directional and distance-wise)

 - great accuracy